hekmon/tpcontrol/README.md

 # How does it work ?

-## For readers
+## If you does not mind reading

-The TPScheduler is composed by severals components :
+The TPControl.Scheduler is composed by severals components :

 * A seeder
 * A token pool buffer
 * A dispatcher
 * A notification channel
-* A blocking registration method  ( the `CanIGO(priority)` one )
+* A blocking registration method  ( the `CanIGO(priority)` )

 ### The seeder

 Mostly composed by a ticker set up with the throughput indicated with the two first parameters of the `New()` function : `nbRequests` and `nbSeconds`.
 The seeder runs on its own goroutine and at every tick, it will generate a token and try to put it on the pool.
-If the pool is full (or just unbuffered, aka at 0) the seeder waits to be able to drop the new token into the pool, putting itselft to sleep.
+If the pool is full (or just unbuffered, aka at 0) the seeder waits to be able to drop the new token into the pool, putting itself to sleep.

 ### The token pool buffer